Car catches fire in Jalan Sultan, no injuries reported

 The black car had stopped outside Steamov hotpot restaurant at 367/369 Beach Road.

-Mr Thangavel Vetrikumar, 46, owner of Mujica Minimart across the road from the restaurant, said he smelled smoke and went outside to investigate.
+Mr Thangavel Vetrikumar, 46, owner of Muhil Minimart in City Gate across the road from the restaurant, said he smelled smoke and went outside to investigate.

 He said that the fire started small but grew bigger.